sdfgeoff/wasm_minigames/website/src/building_and_loading_wasm.md

 <canvas id="trivial"></canvas>

-You'll notice when you click on it it fades through a bunch of colors.
-That's the loading animation for the webassembly I made (in CSS).
+You'll notice when you click on it plays a loading animation.
+That's done in in CSS.
 Normally this would get cancelled from inside the WASM binary, but this example doesn't.

 To check if this example is working, you have to look at the browser console.
 You should see something like: